 It seemed certain to him now that Rio was still hiding some secrets regarding the information she shared with him during her crash course on [Renegades].

 "Anyway," the trench coat student continued.
 "I'm glad nothing bad happened to your arm when I tried to chop it.
 After all, you're using it right now."

 "Oh, you're right."
-Lucas made his left hand let go of his chin.
+Lucas released his chin from his left hand.
 "Other than some cuts and bruises, it's fine."

 "Great.
 I think I've explained everything," the trench coat student said.
 "So, let me end this by saying that I'm really sorry for what happened and while I don't expect you to forgive me, I just wanted to do my part."